 2) Don’t rely on your modern size.
 Current brands often employ a strategy called ‘vanity sizing,’ which means that if your waist measures 28″, your modern size off the rack will be a 26 or 27.
 This system is insidious for a few reasons.
 It tells women that we should be smaller than we actually are.
 It also creates overall confusion because each brand has a different sizing strategy that doesn’t address our real bodies.
 It drives me nuts!
 Me too, girl, me too.

 3) When you’re shopping for vintage Levi’s and the back or inside tag is still legible take a look at the waist measurement.
 If the jeans you’re looking at are marked size 30, they’ll most likely fit a 28″ waist.
-The rule of thumb is to subtract two inches from the marked size to figure out the actual size.
+The rule of thumb is to subtract two inches from the marked size to figure out the actual size but always go off of measured size!
 This may seem weird, but there’s a reason why vintage Levi’s don’t measure according to the size that they are marked.
 Simply put, denim shrinks.
 I’m sure a lot of you have seen ‘shrink to fit’ on a Levi’s label and that’s what it means.
 When you wash and dry your Levi’s they shrink.
 Vintage Levi’s have already been worn, washed, & shrunk so that work is out of the way for you.

 Levi’s 517 – This is a style that has a subtle flare, which we love.
 Depending on the era of your 517 it can be high waist or more of a mid-rise.
 517s from the 70s, which often have an orange tab on the back pocket, have more of a high waist look, while 90s 517s are more of a mid-rise.
 All 517s have a zipper fly.
 We photographed a pair from the 90s.
 The flare on the 517 is slight, so it gives you a chance to create the illusion of longer legs with a heel peeking out of that little bell.